 - Probation for as long as five years, which would also include mandatory jail time and driver’s license suspension for as long as two years

-Since new DUI laws have become very severe in every state, it is essential that you know there is generally no limit on how long ago a prior DUI conviction occurred.
+Ever-changing 2021 new DUI laws have become very severe in every state, it is essential that you know there is generally no limit on how long ago a prior DUI conviction occurred.
 Therefore the prosecution can use any past DUI or DWI-related conviction to enhance any new charge, which will make a third arrest offense all the more serious.

 Without a lawyer experienced in handling repeat offense cases, anyone facing 3rd DUI/DWI charges is almost certain to experience some or all of the above-listed costs and penalties for a third-time offense.
 With the right help is obtained in enough time by getting the best DUI lawyer at your side, a person has drastically better chances of reduced penalties.
 They also increase the chances of having the charges dismissed altogether depending on the specific circumstances of your case and surrounding the events of what took place.